rohgoyal/getting-started/bluemix/2a/README.md

 1. In the Assemble tab, click the ► button to test your changes.

-2. In the Test / Setup panel, select **Republish product** to pickup the changes.
+2. In the Test / Setup panel, click on **Republish product** to get the latest changes.
 > This option updates your API product, and also publishes it to the Sandbox catalog.

-3. After the product has been republished, select the **get /current** operation in the test panel.
+3. After the product has been republished, click on the **get /current** operation in the test panel.
 4. Scroll down in the Test panel, and notice that the Client ID and Client Secret values have already been populated.
 > These are test values that are generated for your sandbox, and represent the keys of the application that will be using your API.
 > **Note:** The Client ID and Client Secret keys can also be found under Dashboard > Catalog > Settings > Endpoints]_